2023 Most Popular Construction Engineering Bachelor's Degree Schools in the Great Lakes Region

 Full Construction Engineering at Purdue University - Main Campus Report

 The in-demand bachelor’s degree programs at Marquette University helped the school earn the #4 place on this year’s ranking of the most popular construction engineering schools in the Great Lakes Region .
-Located in the city of Milwaukee, Marquette is a private not-for-profit school with a large student population.
+Located in the city of Milwaukee, Marquette is a private not-for-profit college with a fairly large student population.

 Full Construction Engineering at Bradley University Report

-Explore the best construction engineering colleges for a specific state in the Great Lakes region.
+Explore the best construction engineering schools for a specific state in the Great Lakes region.

 Construction Engineering is one of 40 different types of programs to choose from.